GitRealHappy/evernia/_site/STRUCTURE.md

 **Notes:**
 - This checkpoint documents the completion of the initial project skeleton.
 All future changes and customizations should be recorded in this section.

+### Checkpoint: Local Environment & Config Update (2024-05-13)

+**What's been completed:**
+- Set up local Ruby development environment using `rbenv` (Ruby 3.3.8).
+- Resolved `bundler` and `jekyll` gem installation issues.
+- Successfully ran the Jekyll site locally.
+- Updated `index.markdown` with new landing page content from `evernialanding.md`.
+- Configured `_config.yml` with correct `url` and `baseurl` for deployment to `https://oakmoss.ca/evernia`.
+- Pushed all changes to GitHub.

+**Deviations from plan:**
+- Encountered and resolved Ruby environment and bundler versioning issues.

+**Next steps:**
+- Verify site functionality and appearance on `https://oakmoss.ca/evernia`.
+- Continue with DNS configuration for `www.everniadesign.com` and update `_config.yml` and add `CNAME` file when ready.
+- Address SASS deprecation warnings from the Minima theme (consider updating theme or overriding styles).
+- Add missing images (e.g., `jesse.jpg`, `john.jpg`, `haggard.jpg`) and `favicon.ico`.
+- Render data from YAML files on relevant pages (Services, Portfolio).
+- Flesh out remaining page content.

+**Notes:**
+- The `baseurl` in `_config.yml` is critical for correct asset pathing when not deploying to a root domain.
+- SASS deprecation warnings from Minima 2.5.2 are present but not currently breaking the build.

 ---